Voicing Your Opinion

 Town Council members and the Town Clerk/Council Clerk are elected at large and represent all of West Hartford.
 The town has operated under a Council-Manager form of government since 1919.
 West Hartford was the first town in the state and one of the first in the country to adopt this form of government where the council acts as the elected policy board and the town manager serves as the chief executive officer responsible for carrying out the policies of the council.
 All Town Council members are volunteers and do not get paid for this service to their community.

-- Email the group or call your Town Councilors (Click here for individual contact information).
+- For items not subject to public hearing, you may email the group or call your Town Councilors (access individual contact information).

 - Introduce yourself and talk to council members when you see them in the community.

 Any West Hartford elector or taxpayer may make written request (to the Town Clerk/Council Clerk) to address the Town Council at a Community Comment meeting regarding: (1) any subject matter(s) upon which the Council may act within the scope of its authority; or (2) community events of a charitable or nonprofit nature regarding which the signer of the communication wishes to obtain the support or participation of the Council, provided the subject matter of such communication is not otherwise subject to public hearing by the Town Council.
 Communications shall be placed on the agenda of the next Community Comment meeting which is not less than seven (7) days following actual receipt thereof.
 The signer of such communications or the spokesperson(s) for any group whose communication is so received, may address the Town Council regarding the subject thereof at the meeting at which said communication is received for up to five (5) minutes in total.
 Click here for more details.

 Under Council Standing Rules a separate portion of the agenda is called "Public Forum."
 A resident may speak for 3 minutes on any subject already on the Agenda (except for “Communications” items) and that is not subject to public hearing.